mayerbalintdev/GYM-One/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the Creative Commons (CC)
+This project is licensed under the Custom License (CL)